 The Omni CRA has continued negotiations with the School Board of Miami-Dade County to redevelop their 10.5 acre administrative site within the CRA.
 Omni CRA is proud to host the School Board and its employees in our neighborhood, and would like to keep their offices within the area, but also realizes that their site is a great redevelopment opportunity.
 The CRA also has analyzed the potential tax revenue that a redevelopment on the school board property could generate, and it is substantial.
-The CRA and the School Board are working together to investigate pathways to development for their current surface parking lots and aging buildings, as well as possibly relocating and expanding their administration building, WLRN, their parking facilities, and the iPrep Academy, a county Magnet School of Excellence, and enhancing Phillis Wheatley Elementary School in Overtown.
+The CRA and the School Board are working together to investigate pathways to development for their current surface parking lots and aging buildings, as well as possibly relocating and expanding their administration building, WLRN, their parking facilities, and the iPrep Academy-a county Magnet School of Excellence-and enhancing Phillis Wheatley Elementary School in Overtown.
 The Miami-Dade County School Board and the CRA Board of Directors have each passed resolutions in support of these common goals, and this work will continue.
+This project is dependent on the Extension of Life of the CRA to 2047 as discussed below.